rss-sync/Open-Reader-API/content/index.md

 Placeholder text for the main overview page

 TODO
-: - Describe what and why of this
+: - Describe what and why
-    - This is a generic API based off of the popular Google Reader API
+    - This is a open API specification where anybody can contribute ideas
-    - Aims to standardize the many separate initiatives of cloning the Google Reader API
+    - Aims to standardize the many separate sync API initiatives
 - Discuss how people can get involved